kaiwan/L1_sysprg_trg/README.md

 Before using this source(s) in your project(s) / product(s), you *MUST* check
 with your organization's legal staff that it is appropriate to do so.

-[Courseware PDFs are *not* under the MIT License, they are to be kept confidential, non-distributable without consent, for your private internal use only].
+[Courseware PDFs are *not* under any opensource License, they are to be kept confidential, non-distributable without consent, for your private internal use only].